 - Many IT Projects are formed to get migrate old software which needs high maintenance.

 - The new software can save costs as it could be low maintenance.

 - The project could replace two similar software to reduce the licenses costs.

-- In some cases the project may replace the existing propreity software with an open source software.
+- In some cases, the project may replace the existing propriety software with an open source software.

 - Examples are reduced license fees, reduced software support costs.